Diabetes and Feet: Why a Podiatrist is Essential to People with Diabetes

 A podiatrist can perform vascular, neurological and functional tests which will tell you your foot health status.
 It is important to have your feet checked regularly, and you should be checking your own feet daily if you are diabetic.
 A podiatrist’s education, training, and experience qualify them to diagnose and treat conditions of the foot, ankle and related structures of the leg as well as perform surgery if needed.

-If you have diabetes and would like to start a relationship with a podiatrist to ensure the health of your feet, make an appointment to see one of our physicians today.
+If you have diabetes and would like to start a relationship with a podiatrist to ensure the health of your feet, make an appointment to see one of our physicians at Miller Orthopedic today.

 Miller Orthopedic Specialists